-High-risk areas should be seperated from the rest of the premises by 30-minute fireresisting construction.
+High-risk areas (e.g. extensive catering facilities) should be seperated from the rest of the premises by 30-minute fire-resisting construction.

-Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting.
-(See Appendix B1 for more information about fire-resisting walls.)
+Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting (see Appendix B for technical information about fire-resisting walls and doors).
 If a wall or floor is required to be fire-resisting then you should not make any holes in it, e.g. for extra doors or pipe ducts, without consulting a competent person.